raspberri05/vault/Computer Science 151/2 - Classes.md

 * There is no concept of destructor in Java
 	* In place of the destructor, Java provides the garbage collector that works the same as the destructor
 * The garbage collector is a program (thread) that runs on the JVM
-	* Garbage Collection - memory is finite, objects allocated to the heap must ...
+	* Garbage Collection - memory is finite, objects allocated to the heap must …
-* ...
+* …

 ### [[1 - Recap#Object Oriented Programming |Pillars of Object Oriented Programming]]

 #### 1 - Data Abstraction

->[!info] Definition
+> [!info] Definition
->The process of hiding certain (unnecessary) details and showing only essential information to the user
+> The process of hiding certain (unnecessary) details and showing only essential information to the user
 ##### Achieving Abstraction

 * Abstract Classes (partial abstraction)
 * Interfaces (100 percent abstraction)
 * Classes (no abstract, object can be instantiated from the class

->[!warning]
+> [!warning]
->An instance of an abstract class cannot be created
+> An instance of an abstract class cannot be created
 #### 2 - Encapsulation

->[!info] Definition
+> [!info] Definition
->Binding data and functions that manipulate data in a single unit (class)
+> Binding data and functions that manipulate data in a single unit (class)
 #### 3 - Inheritance

->[!info] Definition
+> [!info] Definition
->Allows code reuse and enabled polymorphism
+> Allows code reuse and enabled polymorphism
 #### 4 - Polymorphism

 > [!info] Compile time polymorphism
 > Method overloading or operator overloading

->[!info] Runtime polymorphism
+> [!info] Runtime polymorphism
->Method overriding
+> Method overriding
 ### Method Overloading

 * Multiple methods with the same name but different signatures